A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Introduction

 as $\lambda \to\infty$.
 Safarov and Vassiliev also obtained some results on the precise form of the second term in the on-diagonal Weyl law, and we direct the reader to \cite{SafarovVassilievBook1997} for more information.
 In this article, we present improvements in both \eqref{weyl_remainder} and \eqref{safarov_estimate}, under the assumption that $(M,g)$ has no conjugate points.
-In the fully generic case, it is known that \eqref{weyl_remainder} is sharp, and this is easily shown by considering the zonal harmonic on $S^{n-1}$ centered at $x$ and restricting to $E_\lambda(x,x)$.
-However, by making assumptions about the behavior of the geodesic flow, one can often obtain improvements.
-For example, Canzani and Hanin showed that if one assumes that for some $x_0\in M$ the set $\{\xi\in S_{x_0}^*M :\, \exp_{x_0}(t\xi) = x_0\text{ for some }t > 0\}$ has measure zero in the co-sphere fiber $S_{x_0}^*M$, then one can locally improve \eqref{weyl_remainder} to
+In the fully generic case, it is known that \eqref{weyl_remainder} is sharp, and this is easily shown by considering the zonal harmonics on the round sphere $\mathbb S^{n-1}$ centered at $x$ and restricting to $E_\lambda(x,x)$.
+However, by making assumptions about the behavior of the geodesic flow, one can often obtain improvements in the remainder estimate \eqref{weyl_remainder}.
+For example, Canzani and Hanin showed that if one assumes that $x_0\in M$ is non-self focal, i.e. the loopset given by $\{\xi\in S_{x_0}^*M :\, \exp_{x_0}(t\xi) = x_0\text{ for some }t > 0\}$ has Liouville measure zero in the co-sphere fiber $S_{x_0}^*M$, then one can locally improve \eqref{weyl_remainder} to